Self-Assessment Tax Return | File Your Tax

 With the use of UTR number, you can be able to set up your government gateway account.

-Once your government gateway account is up and running, you’ll be able to log in and submit your tax return.
+Once your government gateway account is up and running, you can log in and submit your tax return.

 How To File Self Assessment Tax Return?

 Wait!
-Before you sit down to do your tax return, just make sure you’ve everything you need on hand.
-This way, the process will be more straightforward.
+Before you sit down to complete your tax return, make sure you have everything you need on hand.
+This will make the process more straightforward.

 Let me tell you what you will need: